LiangHeng121/DexTrack/README.md

     objs/
 ```

+### Kinematic Retargeting

+Code uploaded [here](https://drive.google.com/file/d/18Zbl7mNaxV9CnLos_tM6CalyvB3sE1ce/view?usp=sharing).
+The pipeline uses keypoint-based retargeting.
+For a new robot hand, the user needs to manually define corresponding keypoints between the robot hand and the MANO hand.
+For Leap and Allegro, the selected keypoint indices are hardcoded in the implementation.
+The code is somewhat messy.
+The main entry script is `exp_runner_stage_1.py`.

 <!-- We've also included code for kinematic retargeting in this repo.
 Please refer to []() for detailed usage.  -->